tanzhongyan/Yorkshire-Crypto-Exchange/DEVELOPMENT.md

    Do this inside VSCode terminal.
 If the output is an error, check the following:
    - In search bar, search "add or remove programs".
 Search "python" within "add or remove programs".
 It should show the version of python you have installed.
    - If there's nothing there, install it at [python.org](https://www.python.org/downloads/).
 The latest stable version is version 3.13.
+   - After installing it, in VSCode,
+      - press `ctrl` + `shift` + `p`
+      - search "python: create environment"
+      - Click on "Venv"
-   - After installing it, in VSCode, press `ctrl` + `shift` + `p` and search "python: create environment".
-Click on "Venv".
-Click on the latest version of python you have.
-Tick "requirements.txt" checkbox and press "OK".
-Your repository should now have a ".venv" file.
+      - Click on the latest version of python you have
+      - Tick "requirements.txt" checkbox and press "OK"
+      - Your repository should now have a ".venv" file.

 2. **Install Required Dependencies**
    Navigate to the project's root directory and install dependencies: